Painting and prints specialists from Bonhams auctioneers visit Sydney and Melbourne in search of hidden treasures

 Como House, Cnr Williams Road & Lechlade Avenue, South Yarra, VIC 3141

 Over the centuries, a wealth of British and European works of art has found its way to Australian shores.
 Vendors in Australia now have the opportunity to take advantage of the buoyant London art market by sending art works for sale in Bonhams London salerooms.
-Vendors can ensure that their works of art are marketed in the most important centers for such material and sold in places where the highest prices are achieved.
+Vendors can ensure that their works of art are marketed in the most important centres for such material and sold in places where the highest prices are achieved.

 Bonhams has had great success sourcing art in New South Wales and Victoria in the past: